Skip to content

 • mix and load raw materials into tanks

-• clean and maintain machinery
+• clean and maintain production lines

-• follow strict health and safety guidelines
+• follow strict health and safety rules and report technical problems

 Working environment